adt-pulse-mqtt/adt-pulse-mqtt/README.md

 ## Hassio Setup
 Add the repository (https://github.com/haruny/adt-pulse-mqtt/) to Hassio.
 Hit Install.
 Don't forget to configure `pulse_login` with your ADT Pulse Portal username and password.
 I recommend using a separate login for Home Assistant use.
 You'll need an MQTT broker to run this.
-I'm using Mosquitto broker (https://www.home-assistant.io/addons/mosquitto/)
+I'm using Mosquitto broker (https://www.home-assistant.io/addons/mosquitto/).

+In most cases, the mqtt_host option and the mqtt username and password options are sufficient.
+For advanced confgurations, you may want to use the mqtt_url option instead.
+Additional connections options are available (see https://www.npmjs.com/package/mqtt#connect).

 ### Configuration
 Change the config of the app in hassio then edit the configuration.yaml: